SAN DIEGO MILITARY LAWYER

-A Non-Judicial Punishment is the military court’s alternative sentencing system.
+A non-judicial punishment is the military court’s alternative sentencing system.
 While the NJP deals with minor violations of the UCMJ, the consequences of an NJP can affect the rest of your military career.
 Minor offense or infractions can include making false statements to investigators, disobeying orders, petty theft, or other disorderly conduct.
 Destruction of property is a common minor offense that can subject a service member to NJP proceedings.

-- NJP Terminology includes Article 15, Captain’s Mast for Navy and Marines, while for Air-Force members it is called Office-Hours
+- NJP terminology includes Article 15, Captain’s Mast for Navy and Marines, while for Air-Force members it is called Office-Hours

-Why Should You Accept NJP
+Why Should You Accept NJP?

 If you don’t accept NJP Article 15, then the likely consequence is court-martial prosecution.
-The court-martial process is far more complex and can fall under General, Special or Summary Court-Martial.
-Punishment from a guilty finding in court martial is usually far more serious and long lasting than NJP.
+The court-martial process is far more complex and can fall under General, Special, or Summary Court-Martial.
+Punishment from a guilty finding in court-martial is usually far more serious and long-lasting than NJP.

-How Does a NJP Work?
+How Does an NJP Work?

 The first decision the accused must make is whether to accept NJP.
-You have a right to court martial which means refusing the NJP.
+You have a right to court-martial which means refusing the NJP.
 If you refuse the NJP the military will begin court-martial proceedings.
 Accepting the NJP means that you waive certain rights given to all military members under the UCMJ.
 Most military personnel, with some exception, can refuse NJP.
-Refusal of NJP is likely to result in formal court-martial and more serious consequences if there is a finding of guilt.
+Refusal of NJP is likely to result in a formal court-martial and more serious consequences if there is a finding of guilt.

 You always have the right to a personal appearance either in a military court or with the officer who will impose sentencing.
 Even if you chose NJP you still have the right to a hearing to present any evidence that will assist command in determining guilt and punishment.
-Any hearing for NJP can be open to the public; however you are granted the right to a spokesperson on the hearing and to hear any and all evidence that is being used against you.
+Any hearing for NJP can be open to the public; however, you are granted the right to a spokesperson on the hearing and to hear any and all evidence that is being used against you.
 Once you decide to accept NJP proceedings there is still a long road of evidence gathering, interviewing witnesses and looking through personnel records to defend against any charges alleged.

 Proving innocence or getting evidence to contradict what command has gathered requires skill and years of experience as a criminal lawyer.
 Gathering evidence from witnesses through investigators and motions can be the difference between innocence and the end a career.
-Putting together a true picture of person being accused through character evidence and a lifetime of achievements is a big part of the NJP process.
+Putting together a true picture of a person being accused through character evidence and a lifetime of achievements is a big part of the NJP process.